|

 - successions of Roman emperors after Julian, including mechanisms of election,

-dynasty, rebellion, and alliance
+dynasty, appointment, rebellion, and alliance

 - usurpations and their consequences